ROCm/rocprofiler-sdk/source/docs/conceptual/comparing-with-legacy-tools.rst

        | # YAML and JSON formats are more readable and easy to maintain.
        | # Allows flexibility to add more features for the tool input
      -
    * - I/O options
+     - Command-line Counter Collection
+     - *Not Available*
+     - *Not Available*
+     - `--pmc`
+     - New option to collect performance counters from command line.
+Counters should be comma OR space separated in case of more than 1 counters
+     -
+   * - I/O options
      - Providing Custom metrics file
      - `-m`  <metric file>